7Block Labs

 Red flags

-• “We’ll add a bridge later” without risk analysis—no message‑layer audits, no pause/failover design, no replay protection.
+• When you hear “We’ll add a bridge later” and there’s no risk analysis in sight--like zero message-layer audits, no pause/failover design, and no replay protection.

 11) Token and Vault Standards (Interoperability)